List of Friday the 13th characters: Ted

-Theodore "Ted" Cooper is a know-it-all who is always on his best friend Jimmy "Jimbo" for his sexual failures and inserting the information into an imaginary "computer" concludes that Jimbo is a "dead fuck".
+Ted is a know-it-all who is always on his best friend Jimmy "Jimbo" for his sexual failures and inserting the information into an imaginary "computer" concludes that Jimbo is a "dead fuck".
 He is easily turned on by girls and fawns after Tina and Terri as soon as they meet.
 He is also not bashful about skinny dipping and also uses a teddy bear as a come on.
 First to Tina, then to Terri at a party he asks them if they "Want to give the "teddy bear" a kiss.
 After he is spurned by both girls, he turns to smoking pot and watching vintage stag films.
 After the reel is cut, he stands in front of the white screen looking for Jimmy and is suddenly stabbed in the back of the head through the screen.